nicolasdasriaux/practical-immutability/README.md

   * introduction to immutability,
   * introduction to _Immutables_ and _Vavr_,
   * immutable objects with _Immutables_,
-  * immutable collections and options with _Vavr_.
+  * immutable collections and options with _Vavr_,
+  * practical applicability with common technologies.
 * `practical-immutability-2.md` contains the 2nd presentation about:
   * immutable variables,
   * expressions,
   * Algebraic Data Types (ADT),
   * pattern matching,
-  * an opening to functional programming.
+  * opening to functional programming.
 * `src/main/java/practicalimmutability/presentation` contains sample code and experiments related to both presentations.

 ## Robot Kata